New gold bullion buyers often begin by wondering how they might be able to buy gold at spot as well where can you buy gold bullion at the spot price.

 The reason for this is rather simple.

-Physical gold bullion’s supply chain calls for physical gold bullion products to be sold above the gold spot price in order for various parts of industry to stay in business and out of bankruptcy.
+Physical gold bullion’s supply chain calls for physical gold bullion products to be sold above the gold spot price for various parts of this industry and value-added-chain, to remain solvent, and out of bankruptcy proceedings.

-If selling gold bullion in large volumes at spot was a legitimate business model, businessmen would have done so long ago.
+If selling gold bullion in large volumes at the gold spot price was a legitimate business model, people in business would have done so long ago.

-Take a look at how gold bullion gets to the end user below.
+Take a look at how gold bullion typically gets to the end-user below.